rmoreirao/ReliableAzureAPIM/README.md

 ## All resources are Internal
 Not only APIM is internal, but also Logic Apps, Functions, Storage and Key Vault - there are Private Endpoints for each of these services.
+The reason for that is to keep all the traffic in the internal network, without having traffic via the public internet.
+When you use APIM in External mode, APIM exposes the endpoints public, so the traffic goes via the public internet.

 ## Multi-Region deployment
 This solution can be deployed to a Multi-Region environment.
 Not only APIM, but also the other Regional Resources.